10: No Such Thing As A Soggy Monk

 That's lovely.

-And I know this is a joke or not, but in the article it said you could buy gift packs of both the send soldiers.
+And I know this is a joke or not, but in the article it said you could buy gift packs of both to send soldiers.
+Yeah.

 Wow, I think that's true.

-I had fun while you were talking, watching the weirdest YouTube video I've ever seen about how to bottle your fart, so thanks for that.
+Nice little Christmas gift.
+I had fun when you were talking, watching the weirdest YouTube video I've ever seen about how to bottle your fart, so thanks for that.

 because it gave examples of how it was done and so on, and it just says, sounds funny now, but the plague was no joke.